-In this picture, you know, we're describing some of the -- lack of health services, lack of adequate health services to provide for -- to provide adequate assistance and care to people in our communities.
-You know, there are no mental health services, not to mention culturally relevant mental health services available to most or all of our communities in a way that is equitable or accessible.
+In this picture, you know, we're describing 4 some of the -- lack of health services, lack of adequate 5 6 health services to provide for -- to provide adequate assistance and care to people in our communities.
+You 7 know, there are no mental health services, not to mention 8 9 culturally relevant mental health services available to most or all of our communities in a way that is equitable 10 or accessible.
+11

-Act in Canada means something different to us and reads as very vague when it talks about how all Canadians are entitled to -- you know, reasonable access to -- reasonable access to healthcare services.
-Well, when you live on the coast of Labrador, remote from all urban or larger centres with very little resources and very little healthcare available on hand, equitable access becomes something else and reasonable access to services becomes defined or understood a little bit differently.
-And certainly our people don't have access to non-insured health benefits at the time -- at this time either.
+12 You know, the provision under the Healthcare Act in Canada means something different to us and reads as 13 very vague when it talks about how all Canadians are 14 15 entitled to -- you know, reasonable access to -- reasonable access to healthcare services.
+Well, when you live on the 16 17 coast of Labrador, remote from all urban or larger centres with very little resources and very little healthcare 18 available on hand, equitable access becomes something else 19 and reasonable access to services becomes defined or 20 21 understood a little bit differently.
+And certainly our people don't have access to non-insured health benefits at 22 the time -- at this time either.
+23 actually my home community.